Bugatti EB 112: Production

 Bugatti debuted the EB 112 in March 1993, at the Geneva Motor Show.
 It received mixed reviews due to its unconventional design.
 However, Automobile magazine had named the car "The most beautiful car in the world" when it was introduced.

 Since the Bugatti EB 112 was a concept car, the development was undertaken in the factory and the show car was completed on the assembly line.
 When Bugatti Automobili S.p.A. went bankrupt in 1995, some assets of the company were purchased by businessman Gildo Pallanca Pastor.
 The assets included spare parts and three unfinished EB 112 saloons.
 Two of those were completed in 1998 by his firm Monaco Racing Team located in Monaco.
 One car was finished in Black exterior colour and the other was finished in Anthracite colour.
 Each of the three cars are slightly different, as the red car has bumper integrated taillights opposed to having them placed above the rear bumper on the other cars.
 The blue design study (repainted in the same red as the working prototype) differs from the others because it has more aerodynamic enhancements, such as a subtle front splitter and a rear lip spoiler just below the rear window.

 The EB 112 had several cars meant to be an evolution of its 4-door design.
 The first is the EB 218, with a W18 engine and larger dimensions.
 The second was the 16C Galibier, a concept luxury saloon conceived and developed in 2009.

 Owners

 A black EB 112 (s/n 39003), once owned by Gildo Pallanca Pastor, the current CEO and owner of the French car company Venturi, was spotted being driven around in Monaco in 2013.
 The car was sold to Marc Gindorf, a German collector in Monaco in 2016.
 The first working prototype (red, s/n 39001) is owned by Italdesign while a third car finished in dark Anthracite exterior colour was sold to a Russian individual by Pastor's firm, Monaco Racing Team, which completed the car.

 Today the black EB 112 is the only car out of the three, which is totally homologated.

+The s/n 39002 was sold in 2021.